-We held discussions with the FDA in the fourth quarter of 2013 regarding the appropriate regulatory requirements for obtaining approval for t:sensor.
-Based on these discussions, we anticipate filing a PMA application with the FDA for this device that will reference the PMA approved DexCom G4 PLATINUM and our 510(k) cleared t:slim during the second quarter of 2014.
-The PMA will also need to incorporate support for the additional functionality of t:connect to support t:sensor.
-The application will provide new information on how these devices interface with each other, and with t:connect, as well as human factors testing completed on the CGM display screens.
+We filed a PMA application with the FDA for t:slim G4 in July 2014 and anticipate a 12 to 18 month review cycle.
+The application provided new information on how t:slim G4 interfaces with the DexCom PLATINUM G4 sensors and transmitter, and with t:connect, as well as human factors testing completed on the CGM display screens.

 A PMA application must be supported by valid scientific evidence that typically includes extensive technical, pre-clinical, clinical, manufacturing and labeling data, to demonstrate to the FDA's satisfaction the safety and efficacy of the device.
 A PMA application also must include a complete description of the device and its components, a detailed description of the methods, facilities and controls used to manufacture the device, and proposed labeling.
 After a PMA application is submitted and found to be sufficiently complete, the FDA begins an in-depth review of the submitted information.
 During this review period, the FDA may request additional information or clarification of information already provided.
 Also during the review period, an advisory panel of experts from outside the FDA may be convened to review and evaluate the application and provide recommendations to the FDA.
 In addition, the FDA generally will conduct a pre-approval inspection of the manufacturing facility to evaluate compliance with QSR, which requires manufacturers to implement and follow design, testing, control, documentation and other quality assurance procedures.